Lesson Plan - Get It!

 - Did you know that we are surrounded by air all around us?

-Air is a mix of different gases like nitrogen, oxygen, and some other gases too.
-We can't see the air, but we know that it's all around us.
+Air is a mix of gases like nitrogen, oxygen, and other gases.
+We can't see the air but know it's all around us.

 When the air that is all around us moves, it is called wind.
-Wind is moving air.
+The wind is moving air.

 - What do you think causes the air to move?